 How To Get Rid Of A Dry Scalp – Seven Tricks You Must Know

-Everyone experiences problems due to a very dry scalp at some point; however without treatment it can become a chronic problem leading to itchiness and dandruff.
+Everyone experiences problems with a very dry scalp at sometimes.
+Without treatment it can lead to itchiness and dandruff.

 1. Scalp Massage

 Possibly the most effective and easiest treatment for dry scalp is a scalp massage.
 You can give yourself a gentle massage by simply rubbing your fingertips in a gentle, circular motion over your scalp while shampooing or applying oil.